PranshDalal/PranshDalal/README.md

 - 🌱 I’m currently learning **Pytorch and React Native**

-- 👨‍💻 All of my projects are available at [https://digital-portfolio-zeta.vercel.app/](https://digital-portfolio-zeta.vercel.app/)

 - 💬 Ask me about **Python, Javascript, and Machine Learning**

-- 📫 How to reach me **pranshdalal@gmail.com**

 - ⚡ Fun fact **My nickname is Dalalipop**